hey-granth/stockway/accounts/API.md

 ```

 ### Token Refresh
-When the access token expires:
+- Token refresh is handled automatically by the Supabase client SDK
-1. Call `POST /auth/refresh/` with the refresh token
+- The SDK will automatically refresh expired tokens before making requests
-2. Store new `access_token` and `refresh_token`
+- No manual token refresh endpoint is needed on the backend

 ### Logout
-Call `POST /auth/logout/` with the access token in the Authorization header
+Call `POST /api/accounts/logout/` with the access token in the Authorization header

 ---